jonemo/blog.jonasneubert.com/_posts/2019-01-23-barcode-generation-python.md

     eclevel=Q
 ```

-To use as a library:
+To use as a library, this is the same example as Python code:

 ```python
 import treepoem